 Ginseng

-Ginseng root is a popular herb used in tincture and extract capsules.
+Ginseng root is a popular medicinal product from which tinctures and extracts are made in capsules.
 In traditional Chinese medicine, ginseng is believed to cure almost all diseases.
-Modern research largely confirms the beneficial properties that Asian folk medicine endows with this plant.
-Ginseng both gives strength and soothes shattered nerves.
-It is useful in the deterioration of potency in men and other age-related disorders.
-It is recommended to use it for recovery after serious illnesses.
+Modern research largely confirms the beneficial properties that Asian traditional medicine attributes to this plant.
+Ginseng simultaneously gives strength and calms frayed nerves.
+It is useful for deteriorating potency in men and other age-related disorders.
+It is recommended to be used for recovery after serious illnesses.

 Ginseng stimulates the immune system, improves blood sugar and cholesterol levels, and is useful for cancer prevention.
 In the countries of the former USSR, the fashion for this plant appeared in 1986 after the Chernobyl disaster.
-Because it protects against radiation and other manifestations of adverse environmental conditions.
-It is not known how much ginseng improves endurance in athletes - research results are conflicting.
-But this plant is definitely useful for people who are engaged in mental work.
-Its extract increases concentration and learning.
+Because it protects against radiation and other manifestations of unfavorable environmental conditions.
+It is not known how much ginseng improves endurance in athletes; research results are conflicting.
+But this plant is definitely useful for people who do mental work.
+Its extract increases concentration and learning ability.

 Ginseng: instructions for use

-pharmachologic effect Ginseng reduces general weakness, fatigue, drowsiness.
+Pharmacological action Ginseng reduces general weakness, fatigue, and drowsiness.
 Increases blood pressure, mental and physical performance, stimulates sexual function.

-Indications for use Adults - as a stimulant for mental and physical stress, arterial hypotension, neuroses, for recovery after illnesses.
-Ginseng is not prescribed for children.
+Indications for use For adults - as a stimulant for mental and physical stress, arterial hypotension, neuroses, and for recovery after illnesses.
+Ginseng is not prescribed to children.

-Side effects Ginseng is a potent herb that causes more side effects than other popular herbs.
-Allergic reactions, insomnia, headache, agitation, palpitations, nausea, vomiting, a jump in blood pressure, nosebleeds can occur.
+Side effects Ginseng is a potent herb that causes side effects more often than other popular herbs.
+Allergic reactions, insomnia, headache, agitation, palpitations, nausea, vomiting, a jump in blood pressure, and nosebleeds may occur.
 If you do not exceed the recommended dose and there are no contraindications, then the likelihood of these problems is low.

-Contraindications Allergy to ginseng or other substances that are part of the preparations. arterial hypertension.
+Contraindications Allergy to ginseng or other substances that are included in the preparations.
+Arterial hypertension.
 Increased excitability, insomnia.
 Bipolar disorder.
 Increased body temperature, acute phase of infectious diseases.
 Bleeding.
 Breast cancer in women.
-For alcohol tincture - alcoholism, cirrhosis of the liver, epilepsy.
+For alcohol tincture - alcoholism, liver cirrhosis, epilepsy.

 Pregnancy and breastfeeding There is no data on how ginseng preparations affect the course of pregnancy.
-Therefore, during pregnancy and during breastfeeding, it is better not to take them.
+Therefore, it is better not to take them during pregnancy and breastfeeding.

-Drug Interactions Ginseng preparations may reduce the effectiveness of hypertension medications.
-If you are taking aspirin, warfarin, clopidrogel, or other blood-thinning medicines, you are at increased risk of bleeding.
-Perhaps the negative interaction of ginseng and immunosuppressants, diuretics, MAO inhibitors.
+Drug interactions Ginseng preparations may reduce the effectiveness of medications for hypertension.
+If you take aspirin, warfarin, clopidrogel, or other blood thinning medications, your risk of bleeding increases.
+There may be a negative interaction between ginseng and immunosuppressants, diuretics, and MAO inhibitors.

-special instructions Ginseng should not be given to children.
-This remedy is best tolerated when taken with food rather than on an empty stomach.
+Special instructions Ginseng should not be given to children.
+This remedy is better tolerated if taken with food rather than on an empty stomach.
 Stop using stimulant supplements 7 days before elective surgery.
-Lead a healthy lifestyle, do not rely on ginseng as a panacea for all diseases.
+Lead a healthy lifestyle without relying on ginseng as a panacea for all diseases.

 Useful properties of ginseng

 Ginseng has many beneficial properties for human health.
-It increases resistance to physical and mental stress, gives energy, stimulates the immune system, reduces the risk of cancer, lowers blood sugar in diabetics.
-Ginseng root is especially useful for men.
+It increases resistance to physical and mental stress, gives energy, stimulates the immune system, reduces the risk of cancer, and lowers blood sugar in diabetic patients.
+Ginseng root is especially beneficial for men.
 It may help women with menopausal symptoms.
 The medicinal properties of this plant are discussed in detail below.

-You should be aware that there are several varieties of ginseng.
-Panax ginseng is Asian ginseng, also known as Korean and Chinese.
-Considered the most efficient.
+You should know that there are several varieties of ginseng.
+Panax ginseng is an Asian ginseng, also known as Korean and Chinese.
+Considered the most effective.
 It is grown in Japan and China for domestic consumption and for export.
-There is also an American variant of Panax quinquefolius.
+There is also an American variant, Panax quinquefolius.
 Traditional Chinese medicine considers it less effective.
-Although modern studies comparing varieties of ginseng have not been conducted.
-Finally, Eleutherococcus senticosus is the Eleutherococcus plant, sometimes referred to as Siberian ginseng.
+Although there have been no modern studies comparing ginseng varieties.
+Finally, Eleutherococcus senticosus is the Eleutherococcus plant, sometimes called Siberian ginseng.
 This is not real ginseng.
-Preparations of Eleutherococcus act in a completely different way.
+Eleutherococcus preparations act in a completely different way.

 Panax is a Latin word that means panacea, a cure for all diseases.
-In Asian folk medicine, ginseng has been and remains the most popular remedy.
+In folk medicine of Asian countries, ginseng has been and remains the most popular remedy.
 However, modern people treat it with reasonable skepticism.
-In order for the root of this plant to acquire its medicinal properties, it must be grown for more than one year, but at least 2-3 years, preferably 5-6 years.
-Few people are really capable of it.
-Moreover, almost no one controls the quality of additives.
-The market for health products containing ginseng is filled with quackery drugs.
-It remains only to focus on consumer reviews, of which there are many published on the Internet.
+In order for the root of this plant to acquire its medicinal properties, it must be grown not for one year, but for at least 2-3 years, preferably 5-6 years.
+Few people are really capable of this.
+Moreover, practically no one controls the quality of additives.
+The market for health products containing ginseng is filled with quack drugs.
+The only thing left to do is rely on consumer reviews, of which there are many published on the Internet.

 Energy source

 Ginseng is called an adaptogen.
-This plant increases the body's resistance to various types of physical and mental stress, adds energy and possibly prolongs life.
+This plant increases the body's resistance to various types of physical and mental stress, adds energy and, possibly, prolongs life.
 Typically, participants in studies of the effectiveness of ginseng for increasing energy fill out questionnaires.
 Scientists also monitor their results in physical and mental exercises.
-This allows you to get more or less objective information.
+This allows you to obtain more or less objective information.

 Adrenaline and other hormones produced by the adrenal glands are responsible for energy.
-The glands in the brain that make the adrenal glands work are the hypothalamus and the pituitary gland.
-First, the chemical signal travels from the hypothalamus to the pituitary gland, and from there to the adrenal glands.
-Ginseng extract stimulates all this complex chain, improves its work.
+The brain contains glands that make the adrenal glands work - the hypothalamus and pituitary gland.
+First, the chemical signal goes from the hypothalamus to the pituitary gland, and from there to the adrenal glands.
+Ginseng extract stimulates this entire complex chain and improves its functioning.

 In the 1970s, the results of experiments by Soviet scientists were published.
-Soldiers who took ginseng tincture improved their results in the 3 km race.
-Radio operators more accurately transmitted information, less likely to make mistakes.
-Lab mice given this herbal remedy swam further than those fed as usual.
-Since then, dozens of other studies have been conducted with similar positive results.
+Soldiers who took ginseng tincture improved their performance in a 3 km race.
+Radio operators conveyed information more accurately and made fewer mistakes.
+Laboratory mice that were given this herbal remedy swam further than those that were fed as usual.
+Since then, dozens more studies have been conducted with the same positive results.

-Ginseng improves not only physical but also mental performance.
-The flip side of this is the side effects.
-There may be insomnia, overexcitation, anxiety, euphoria, a jump in blood pressure, nosebleeds.
-Regardless, ginseng is a safer stimulant than energy drinks.
+Ginseng increases not only physical but also mental performance.
+The downside to this is the side effects.
+Insomnia, overexcitation, anxiety, euphoria, a jump in blood pressure, and nosebleeds may occur.
+Despite this, ginseng is a safer stimulant than energy drinks.
 Do not exceed the recommended dosage.

-Ginseng stimulates the immune system - it increases the number of protective cells in the blood, making them more active in destroying microbes and cancerous growths.
-A study was conducted with 323 people to find out if this plant helps with colds.
-Half of the participants took ginseng extract capsules at 400 mg per day for 4 months, the other half received a placebo.
+Ginseng stimulates the immune system - increases the number of protective cells in the blood, making them more active in destroying microbes and cancerous tumors.
+A study was conducted on 323 people to find out if this plant helps against colds.
+Half of the participants took ginseng extract in capsules at 400 mg per day for 4 months, the other half took a placebo.
 Among people who took this supplement, there were almost 4 times fewer cases of colds.

 Another study tested what would happen if red ginseng was given along with a flu shot.
 227 volunteers were divided into two equal groups.
 Half of them took real ginseng, the other half took a placebo.
-Four weeks later, all participants received a flu shot.
-After that, they continued to take the herbal extract or placebo for another 8 weeks.
-Those who took real ginseng had much more antibodies to the influenza virus in their blood than those in the placebo group.
-The frequency of colds in the ginseng group was reduced by 3 times.
+After 4 weeks, all participants received a flu shot.
+After this, they continued taking the herbal extract or placebo for another 8 weeks.
+Those who took real ginseng had significantly more antibodies to the influenza virus in their blood than those in the placebo group.
+The frequency of colds in the ginseng group decreased by 3 times.

-In fact, ginseng has a complex, combined effect on the immune system.
-Therefore, it is not recommended to prescribe it in the acute stage of infectious diseases, but only after the patient is on the mend.
+In fact, ginseng has complex, combined effects on the immune system.
+Therefore, it is not recommended to prescribe it in the acute stage of infectious diseases, but only after the patient has recovered.
 Sometimes chronic fatigue is caused by a virus that suppresses the immune system.
 In such cases, ginseng can help.
-Probably, the extract of this plant slows down the weakening of the immune system in AIDS patients.
-But this issue requires further research.
+It is likely that the extract of this plant slows down the weakening of the immune system in AIDS patients.
+But this issue requires additional research.

 Oncological diseases

-It is believed that regular consumption of ginseng reduces the risk of cancer.
-Moreover, ginseng extract helps better than pieces of a fresh plant, juice or tea.
-In Asian countries, many types of cancer are less common than in the West.
+Regular consumption of ginseng is believed to reduce the risk of cancer.
+Moreover, ginseng extract helps better than pieces of fresh plant, juice or tea.
+Many types of cancer are less common in Asian countries than in the West.
 One of the reasons explaining this may be the frequent use of ginseng by the population.
-It is not known at what doses this plant should be taken in order for the effect on cancer prevention to be optimal.
+It is not known in what doses these plants should be taken in order for the cancer prevention effect to be optimal.
 It is not possible to obtain reliable information.
-It would take decades of research.
+Research spanning several decades would be required.

 Perhaps ginseng should be taken by cancer patients in addition to the main therapy.
-This plant can block the growth of cancerous tumors in many ways, and most importantly, it reduces the side effects of chemotherapy.
+This plant can block the growth of cancerous tumors in various ways, and most importantly, it reduces the side effects of chemotherapy.
 At the Mayo Clinic, cancer patients were given ginseng or a placebo for 8 weeks in addition to standard treatment.
-Patients who took the real herbal preparation, rather than the "dummy" one, had 20% less fatigue and a better quality of life than those in the placebo group.
+Patients who took the real herbal product rather than the dummy had 20% less fatigue and better quality of life than those in the placebo group.
 The Mayo Clinic is a respected American medical institution that generally frowns on alternative medicine.

 Read also: